voberle/adventofcode/2016/day19/README.md

 ## Part 2

 Part 2 on the other hand is ultra-ugly.
 I didn't manage to find an efficient version, so I fell back on a brute-force version that removes the elf from the `Vec` on each iteration.
 Not efficient at all, but got the job done in around 15 minutes.

+Later checked AoC Reddit for better ideas, seems for Rust most practical is to split the list in two Vector.
+I implemented such a version, it's very fast then.